-This is the supported syntax for the get_ports command:
+This is the supported syntax for the get\ports command:

-get_ports
+get\ports

 [-nocase]

 [-regexp]

 [-filter expression]

 [pattern]

 -nocase Ensures that matches are case-insensitive.
 This applies for both the patterns argument and the filter operators (=~ and !~). -regexp Views the patterns argument as a regular expression rather than a simple wildcard pattern.
 The behavior of the filter operators (=~ and !~) have also been modified to use regular expression rather than simple wildcard patterns.
 When using the -regexp option, be careful how you quote the patterns argument and filter expression.
 Rigidly quoting with curly braces around regular expressions is recommended.
 Regular expressions are always anchored; that is, the expression assumes matching begins at the beginning of the object name and ends matching at the end of an object name.
-You can expand the search by adding "." to the beginning or end of the expressions, as needed. -filter expressions Filters the collection with the specified expression.
-For each port in the collection, the expression is evaluated based on the port's attributes.
-If the expression evaluates to true, the port is included in the result.
+You can expand the search by adding "." to the beginning or end of the expressions, as needed. -filter expressions • • For each port in the collection, the expression is evaluated based on the port's attributes.
+If the expression evaluates to true, the port is included in the result. pattern Creates a collection of ports whose names match the specified patterns.
+Patterns can include the (asterisk) and ? (question mark) wildcard characters.
+Pattern matching is case sensitive unless you use the -nocase option.
+The patterns and -of_objects arguments are mutually exclusive, so only specify one of them.
+If you do not specify either argument, the command uses (asterisk) as the default pattern.